Lina Inverse: Lina Inverse

 Lina and Gourry have traveled with each other ever since they met, and they have been featured in every form of Slayers media that takes place in the timeline after they meet.
 Lina appears to fall in love with Gourry, once even risking the destruction of the universe in order to save him.
 There is a distinct lack of romantic development in the series, even after it is affirmed that Lina and Gourry love each other.
 Kanzaka addressed this by jokingly stating that he is not adept in writing romantic scenes.
 The final climax of Slayers Next, the second season of the Slayers TV series, the two characters share a kiss, though they cannot later recall the incident.
 However, both Gourry and Lina remember that something important had happened between them.
 In any media taking place after the two met, they have been featured together and should they ever get separated, are never apart for too long.
 The audio drama Slayers Kita Kaette EX #4, which provides a pseudo-closure to the entire Slayers saga (since it was made before Slayers Evolution-R), features the retired Lina and Naga, both now elderly in their eighties (with almost all other characters already deceased) and vacationing together while still quarreling and fighting each other.

-Lina is also the main protagonists through the entire official series of the non-canonical Slayers role-playing video games from the 1990s, and further appears as a player character or an avatar option in the role-playing video games Heroes Phantasia and Fantasia Re:Build, with Naga in the action video game Magical Battle Arena and in the role-playing video game Valkyrie Anatomia, with Gourry in the role-playing video game La Tale and again in Valkyrie Anatomia, with both Naga and Gourry in the role-playing video game Granblue Fantasy, and with them as well as other Slayers main characters in LINE Rangers, Puzzle & Dragons, Tales of the Rays, Overlord: Mass for the Dead, Ragnarok M (only in China) and Guardian Tales.
-Her character has been also featured in a range of Slayers merchandise, such as food in the Slayers theme cafe in Tokyo, many various figurines and dolls, including Nendoroid and Dollfie among others, licensed cosplay outfits, a perfume line, and even an augmented and virtual reality compatible digital figure.
+Lina is also the main protagonists through the entire official series of the non-canonical Slayers role-playing video games from the 1990s, and further appears as a player character or an avatar option in the role-playing video games Elemental Story, Heroes Phantasia, Fantasia Re:Build, and Toram Online, with Naga in the action video game Magical Battle Arena and in the role-playing video game Valkyrie Anatomia: The Origin, with Gourry in the role-playing video games La Tale and Langrisser and again in Valkyrie Anatomia, with both Naga and Gourry in the role-playing video game Granblue Fantasy, and with them as well as other Slayers main characters in LINE Rangers, Puzzle & Dragons, Tales of the Rays, Overlord: Mass for the Dead, Ragnarok M (only in China), Guardian Tales, and Elemental Story.
+Her character has been also featured in a range of Slayers merchandise, such as food in the Slayers theme cafe in Tokyo, many various figurines and dolls, including Nendoroid and Dollfie among others, licensed cosplay outfits, a perfume line, another perfume, and even an augmented and virtual reality compatible digital figure.